BigBlueW/Easy-Screen-Translator/README.md

 BTW, since [EST.exe](readyToUseVersion/EST.exe) has no window shown (except the translator),

 I make a [close.bat](readyToUseVersion/close.bat) that can turn off this program.

+# Usage - sourceCode
+If you wanna do some change in [EST.py](sourceCode/EST.py),

+after that, you can do the pyinstaller command in the top of the .py file.

+The route path in that command is not full. btw

 # Customize
 You are allowed to change